JankariTech/blog/src/assets/TestingWithCypress/cypress_blog_5.md

     There are other excellent tools that are optimized for doing each item listed above.

 - Inside the browser:
-    In case you missed it before - Cypress tests run inside of the browser!
+    In case you missed it before - Cypress tests run inside the browser!
 It makes it a little harder to communicate with the back end - like your server or database.
 You will not be able to connect or import those server-side libraries or modules directly.

 - It will never have multi-tabs support.